 Madlanga & Partners Incorporated High Court Case no. 3359/2019 Prince Mbusi Mdlalose // ULM The plaintiff alleges that he was unlawfully arrested by the Municipal Traffic Officer on 10 September 2017, then handed him over to Mt Frere Police Station allegedly for exceeding the speed limit, detained for 7 hours and released on bail of R500.00.
-The plaintiff is claiming R450 000.00 from the Municipality. and 2 and provide them with accommodation where necessary as being part of its Constitutional mandate.
+The plaintiff is claiming R450 000.00 from the Municipality. mandate.
 The case is dormant.
 Municipal attorneys to draft the discovery affidavit for the matter to be ready for trial.
 011 447 0345/3720 The Hyde Park Offices 1st floor, Block A 2nd Road, Strouthos Place Hyde Park, JOHANNESBURG Madlanga & Associates Incorporated High Court Millenium Development Trust // ULM Extension 6 development / assisting ULM and providing legal advisory service on progress to the project and to provide legal opinion on merits of success with regard to cancellation/termination of the agreement between ULM and MDT.
 Instructions to institute High court legal proceedings with the assistance of Junior and Senior Counsel.
-The case is dormant 011 447 0345/3720 The Hyde Park Offices 1st floor, Block A 2nd Road, Strouthos Place Hyde Park, JOHANNESBURG Xolile Ntshulana Attorneys Labour Court Case Phumza Vitshima // ULM The applicant claims contractual damages to the amount of R508 312.08.
-Alleged unlawful Opposing papers have been filed in the matter.
-084 982 8156
+The case is dormant 011 447 0345/3720 The Hyde Park Offices 1st floor, Block A 2nd Road, Strouthos Place Hyde Park, JOHANNESBURG Xolile Ntshulana Attorneys Labour Court Case no. P256/2019 Phumza Vitshima // ULM The applicant claims contractual damages to the amount of R508 312.08.
+Alleged unlawful termination of applicant's contract of employment on 01 August 2011.
+Opposing papers have been filed in the matter.
+On 16 November 2017 the matter was before Court and a settlement agreement between the parties was 084 982 8156 reached and made an Order of Court.
+In November 2019 the Applicant reinstated the matter for a claim for Contractual damages.
+On 6 May 2021 the matter was before Court and judgement was delivered on 11 May 2021 against the municipality regarding the interpretation of the Settlement Agreement.
+The Municipality has since filed its application for leave to appeal the Judgement of 11 May 2021.
+P Conjwa & Associates High Court Case no. 3209/2019 Notemba Millicent Mpiti // Nothemba Manxusa & ULM Unlawful occupation of property that belongs to Ms Mpiti by Ms Manxusa The municipality is cited as the 2nd respondent on the matter.
+The matter is due to appear in court on the 066 474 2634 No.3 Majova Place Main Street KWABHACA 5099

-no. termination of applicant's On 16 November

-P256/2019 contract of employment on 01 2017 the matter

-August 2011. was before Court

-and a settlement

-agreement

-between the

-parties was

-reached and made

-an Order of Court.

-In November 2019

-the Applicant

-reinstated the

-matter for a claim

-for Contractual

-damages.

-On 6 May 2021 the

-matter was before

-Court and

-judgement was

-delivered on 11

-May 2021 against

-the municipality

-regarding the

-interpretation of

-the Settlement

-Agreement.

-The Municipality

-has since filed its

-application for

-leave to appeal the